ESA-Datalabs/XAMI-model/README.md

 ## Downloading the dataset and model checkpoints from HuggingFace

-Check [dataset_and_model.ipynb](https://github.com/ESA-Datalabs/XAMI-model/blob/main/dataset_and_model.ipynb) for downloading the dataset and model weights.

 The dataset is splited into train and validation categories and contains annotated artefacts in COCO format for Instance Segmentation.
 We use multilabel Stratified K-fold (k=4) to balance class distributions across splits.
 We choose to work with a single dataset splits version (out of 4) but also provide means to work with all 4 versions.

-To better understand our dataset structure, please check the [Dataset-Structure.md](https://github.com/ESA-Datalabs/XAMI-dataset/blob/main/Datasets-Structure.md) for more details.
+To better understand our dataset structure, the [Dataset-Structure.md](https://github.com/ESA-Datalabs/XAMI-dataset/blob/main/Datasets-Structure.md) offers more details about this.
 We provide the following dataset formats: COCO format for Instance Segmentation (commonly used by [Detectron2](https://github.com/facebookresearch/detectron2) models) and YOLOv8-Seg format used by [ultralytics](https://github.com/ultralytics/ultralytics).

 <!-- 1. **Downloading** the dataset archive from [HuggingFace](https://huggingface.co/datasets/iulia-elisa/XAMI-dataset/blob/main/xami_dataset.zip).